 Your business earns ideal customers’ attention at different stages of their purchasing journey.

 To put it simply, Customers seek you out instead of the other way around.

-This type of marketing focuses on delivering quality content to your audience when and where they need it.
-That means being at the right place at the right time throughout the different stages of the buyer’s journey — awareness, consideration, and decision.
+This type of marketing focuses on delivering quality content to your audience when and where they want it.
+That means being at the right place at the right time throughout the different stages of the buyer’s journey — awareness, consideration, evaluation, and decision.